Trump pulls back from big changes to gun laws after Florida shooting

 The shooting reignited the national debate over gun control.
 Students who survived the attack have pressured politicians to crack down on guns, and plan a march in Washington on March 24.

-Senate Democratic leader Chuck Schumer called Trump’s plan “tiny baby steps designed not to upset the NRA” and said Democratic senators would push for broader measures.
+Senate Democratic leader Chuck Schumer called Trump’s plan“tiny baby steps designed not to upset the NRA” and said Democratic senators would push for broader measures.

 Trump met with the NRA privately at the White House twice last month as he weighed his response to the shooting - including the day after an unusual televised meeting where he chided lawmakers for being afraid of the group and challenged them to develop comprehensive legislation.